-- (1) The parallelism is very high and limited only by the size of the FPGA device or by the data memory bandwidth in and out the FPGA.
-Therefore loop transformations that can maximize the parallelism are of paramount importance. - (2) On-chip storage can be configured at will: registers are created by the compiler and distributed throughout the data-path where needed, thereby increasing data reuse and reducing accesses to memory. - (3) Circuit customization: the data-path and sequence controller are tailored to the specific computation being mapped to hardware.
-Examples include pipelining and customized data-path bit-width.
+- 2. On-chip storage can be configured at will: registers are created by the compiler and distributed throughout the data path where needed, thereby increasing data reuse and reducing accesses to memory. - 3.
+Circuit customization: the data path and sequence controller are tailored to the specific computation being mapped to hardware.
+Examples include pipelining and customized data path bit width.

-In this paper we focus on the last two points.
-In previous work [10], we described our approach for the generation of pipelined data-paths for do-all for-loops.
-In our implementation a new instance of the loop body is started each cycle in the data-path.
-In order to sustain that throughput we must have a storage mechanism that is capable of feeding the data-path with the required data.
-In [9], we introduced the smart buffer, an interface between on-chip memory and the loop data-path, whose objective is to minimize the number of data re-fetches from memory.
+In this paper, we focus on the last two points.
+In previous work [Guo et al. 2005], we described our approach for the generation of pipelined data paths for do-all for-loops.
+In our implementation, a new instance of the loop body is started each cycle in the data path.
+In order to sustain that throughput, we must have a storage mechanism that is capable of feeding the data path with the required data.
+In [Guo et al. 2004b], we introduced the smart buffer, an interface between on-chip memory and the loop data path, whose objective is to minimize the number of data refetches from memory.

-This paper complements and extends our previous work [9][10].
-In addition to the code generation of parallel (for) loops we present and demonstrate through examples our approach for sequential (while) loops' data-path generation.
-We describe a novel and improved implementation of the smart buffer [9] that (1) supports loops having multiple input and output arrays, (2) is more area and clock cycle efficient.
-The smart buffer, by reusing the previously fetched data, makes the most of the memory bandwidth and minimizes the stall cycles of the pipelined data-path.
+This paper complements and extends our previous work [Guo et al. 2004b; 2005].
+In addition to the code generation of parallel (for) loops, we present and demonstrate, through examples, our approach for sequential (while) loops' data-path generation.
+We describe a novel and improved implementation of the smart buffer [Guo et al. 2004b] that (1) supports loops having multiple input and output arrays and (2) is more area and clock-cycle efficient.
+The smart buffer, by reusing the previously fetched data, makes the most of the memory bandwidth and minimizes the stall cycles of the pipelined data path.

 The rest of this paper is organized as follows: the next section presents an overview of the ROCCC compiler framework.
-Section 3 presents the data-path generation for do-all for-loops and while-loops.
+Section 3 presents the data-path generation for do-all for and while-loops.
 Results for each loop type are given in the subsections where the corresponding data-path generation is described.
 Section 4 introduces the smart buffer.
 Section 5 discusses related work.
 Section 6 concludes the paper.